wibble-solutions/DependencyInjection-KeyedServices/README.md

 #### Injecting Keyed Services

 ##### Injecting a particular keyed service into a constructor
-You can a particular keyed service into a class using a delegate during registration:
+You can get a particular keyed service into a class using a delegate during registration:

 ``` csharp
  serviceCollection.AddSingleton<MyInterface, MyClass>(s => new MyClass(s.GetService<IDependency>("KEY"))